TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 If you use the Apache webserver, you the module mod_rewrite should be activated.
 Certain PHP extensions are necessary, others recommended.
 You possibly want to adjust the memory limit; at least 128 MB are recommended.
-If you want to do some image processing, you need GraphicsMagick or ImageMagick 6 or newer.
-A detailed list of these requirements is enclosed in the file INSTALL.txt inside each TYPO3 package.
+If you want TYPO3 to automatically do image processing (scaling, cropping), you will need GraphicsMagick or ImageMagick 6 or newer installed on the server.

+A detailed list of these requirements is enclosed in the file :file:`INSTALL.md` inside the TYPO3 source package.

 Should you encounter problems, the ":ref:`trouble-shooting`" section at the end of this document helps you.